michaelbZA/my-website/content/posts/python-series/09-python-foundations-automation.md

 ## Putting It All Together: Sample Financial Automation Project

 Let's build a financial quarter-end automation tool that:
-1. Creates organized backup of last quarter's data
+1. Creates organised backup of last quarter's data
 2. Generates reports using a GUI application
-3. Organizes the reports into the correct folders
+3. Organises the reports into the correct folders

 ```python
 import os